 Are you searching for an addiction treatment program that will fit your schedule?
-If so, it’ll be ideal to consider either an IOP or PHP program.
-Both of these effective programs offer individuals with fewer restrictions than other treatment programs and overall flexibility.
+If so, it’ll be ideal to consider either an intensive outpatient program (IOP) or partial hospitalization program (PHP).
+These effective programs offer individuals fewer restrictions than other treatment programs and overall flexibility.

 PHP and IOP programs provide access to irreplaceable psychiatric and medical support.
-In the majority of the cases, either of the programs depending on the rehab center can allow you to reside at your place of residence, continue attending your job, and maintain your current schedule.
-Many individuals appreciate being able to uphold their lifestyle with little to no disruptions.
+In most cases, depending on the rehab center, either of the programs can allow you to reside at your place of residence, continue attending your job, and maintain your current schedule.
+Many appreciate being able to uphold their lifestyle with little to no disruptions.

 Even though both IOP and PHP are substantial treatment programs, there are numerous differences between IOP and PHP programs.
-Today’s blog will discuss IOP vs. PHP and how these distinguishable differences make a huge impact on a person’s overall recovery.
+Today’s blog will discuss IOP vs. PHP and how these distinguishable differences greatly impact a person’s overall recovery.

-The time commitment is simply what makes an IOP different from a PHP in an addiction treatment program.
-However, the difference of a couple of hours can convert over to more differences in the amount of accountability, potential to backtrack, and support.
+The time commitment makes an IOP different from a PHP in an addiction treatment program.
+However, the difference of a couple of hours can convert to more differences in accountability, potential to backtrack, and support.
 You must decide on an addiction program that will be the most effective instead of the most convenient.

 At first glance, an IOP and PHP program might appear to be replaceable part-time rehab options.
-Neither program involves the often overpriced requirement of living onsite at the treatment facility, which allows individuals to have access to more independence and freedom.
+Neither program involves the often overpriced requirement of living onsite at the treatment facility, allowing individuals to have more independence and freedom.
 Both programs give access to therapists, physicians, and medications if needed.

 Ultimately, the way a person will decide between IOP vs. PHP will be through the following: